LowTierDeveloper/FYGG/README.md

 ## Online Usage

-Although it may seem obvious, to use the proxy, open up [the website](https://lowtierdeveloper.github.io/FYGG) and click ``Open FYGG``.
+Although it may seem obvious, some people could not figure it out.
+To use the proxy, open up [the website](https://lowtierdeveloper.github.io/FYGG) and click ``Open FYGG``.

 ## Local Installation